learn-academy-2022-echo/week-1-assessment-dnlclmnt/interview-questions.md

 Researched answer: Git stands for "Global Information Tracker".
 Git has allowed for greater collaboration between users and organizations.
 Github is essential in managing projects that use Git.
 Github is also cloud-based storage, with several safety measures in place to help ensure that files being passed back and forth with Git are as secure as possible.

-We use git and github daily with

 2. Which JavaScript operators will return a Boolean value?

 Your answer: Comparison (relational) operators.
 These include <, >, <=, >=, == (loose equality), === (strict equality), and ! (the bang operator)

-Researched answer:
+Researched answer: The result of comparison operators evaluates to a truth or false value (boolean).

 3. What is an index?
 What is the difference between index and value?

 Your answer: An index is a location for data.
 A value is whatever data is given to the right of the assignment operator (=).

-Researched answer:
+Researched answer: A value is the information stored within a variable.

 4. What is iteration?